-When owners tighten up on the leash some dogs feel frustrated or threatened and therefore more protective.
+When owners tense up and tighten up on the leash some dogs feel frustrated or threatened and therefore more protective.
 Owners can teach their dogs to walk on a loose leash that is 2 metres or less.
 Try to avoid retractable leashes on a small path.
 Reasons to be cautious of these tools are stamped on the warning label of the device.
 When travelling through the park and you notice a dog pulling on it’s leash or staring at you, look away or arc as you approach.
 This will make the dog feel more comfortable as well as let the owner know you are feeling threatened by their dog.

 Fox hunters that use hounds have an old saying, “if his nose is on the ground and his mouth is closed…his ears are closed”.
 You may think a dog would hear a bike coming up behind it, but this old saying carries some truth.
 Give ample warning when approaching someone from behind.
 “Howdy!” or “On yer left” are two Calgarian favourites.
 When feeling unsure of someone, their dog, or their skills on those wheeled demons you can always use the universal cue to ignore someone.
 Avoid eye contact and arc way around them.